 But repression is not an effective strategy.
 It’s where passive aggressiveness is born.
 It’s the foundation of most dysfunctional organizational politics.
 And it undermines the collaboration so integral to any company.

 So what is a more effective strategy?
-Is it a better idea to get aggressive, to curse, or even to cry to show ‘n share our emotions?
-Not exactly.
+Is it a good idea to get aggressive, to curse, or even to cry to show ‘n share our emotions?
+Not really.
 The same article says,

 It sounds easy to know what you’re feeling and express it.
 But it takes great courage.
 I was tempted to write an email to her about my anger, which would have been safer and kept me in a feeling of power.
 Hurt feels more vulnerable than anger.
 But being able to communicate my true, vulnerable feelings made all the difference in how we related to each other.